nautes-labs/website/src/en/guide/user-guide/project.md

     -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

-2. Use the curl command or other tools to execute the API request to retrieve the project details.
-The response example for retrieving the project details is similar to that of [listing projects](#list-productsapi).
+1. Use the curl command or other tools to execute the API request to retrieve the project details.
+The response example for retrieving the project details is similar to that of [listing projects](#list-projects-api).

-> If your account is a member of the GitLab group and has write access to the `main` branch of the `default.project` repository, you can retrieve the project details.
+> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the project details.

 ## Force Create/Update/Delete Project (API)

-For special scenarios in which API verification needs to be skipped, refer to the [Force Create/Update/Delete Code Repository](#code-repo.md) section.
+For special scenarios in which API verification needs to be skipped, refer to the [Force Create/Update/Delete Code Repository](code-repo.md) section.

 Taking the creation of a project as an example, if there are invalid resources (such as a cluster associated with an environment being destroyed) in the product to which the project belongs, you can submit the project's resource file without verification by enabling the `insecure_skip_check` query parameter with its value set to `true`.
 The request example is shown below: